The only combined, comprehensive canine training and management curriculum in SUNY.

 Learn to design effective canine training programs, interpret program results, and make necessary adjustments based on practice and theory.

-Train domestic and working dogs using practical, hands-on applications of behavioral theory taught in courses including Therapy Dog Teams, Detector Dog Teams, and Sporting Dogs.
+Train pet quality and working dogs using practical, hands-on applications of behavioral theory taught in courses including Canine Training, Therapy Dog Teams, Detector Dog Teams, and Sporting Dogs.

-Cross-collaboration with academic program and departments including Animal Science, Wildlife Management, and Early Childhood.
+Cross-collaboration with academic program and departments including Animal Science.

 Earn certifications and accelerate student-learning to acquire professional credentials throughout the course of undergraduate study.